Cray-HPE/docs-csm/operations/validate_csm_health.md

 ### 5.1 Run the test script

+> Note: In CSM 1.6.0, a known issue causes a [Barebones Boot Test Failure](../troubleshooting/known_issues/barebones_boot_test_failure.md).
+This issue has been resolved in CSM 1.6.1.

 This test can be run on any master or worker NCN, but not the PIT node.

 (`ncn-mw#`) The script is executable and can be run without any arguments.
 It returns zero on success and